mattiasmucherie/academy-server-development/expressjs.md

 ## Create your first expressjs application

-Open a new folder inside visual studio code and open the terminal.

-Inside the terminal run `npm init` and answer the questions how you see fit (pressing only enter is ok)
+To create your first expressjs application, start by opening a new folder inside your preferred code editor and opening the terminal.
+Then, run `npm init` inside the terminal and answer the questions as you see fit.

-Add express to your application with `npm install --save express nodemon`
+Next, add express to your application using `npm install --save express nodemon`.

-Create a new file, inside the folder, named server.js.
+Create a new file named server.js inside the folder, and import expressjs into it as follows:

-Import expressjs as following

 ```javascript
 const express = require("express");